If there's no IMDb image check my gallery at https://picasaweb.google.com/106475019914308096822/ActorsMen?authkey=Gv1sRgCKvM-aWCjrqrFg#

 , which brought him to international prominence.
 He has since starred in many well-received European and Hollywood productions.

-Ryan Thomas Gosling was born on November 12, 1980, in London, Ontario, Canada.
+).
+He was born Ryan Thomas Gosling on November 12, 1980, in London, Ontario, Canada.
 He is the son of Donna (Wilson), a secretary, and Thomas Ray Gosling, a traveling salesman.
-Ryan was the second of their two children.
-His ancestry is French-Canadian, as well as English, Scottish, and German.
-The Gosling family moved to Cornwall...
+Ryan was the second of their two children...

-A third generation actor on both sides of her family, Robin was born in a trunk .
-Actually, she was almost born in a taxi on the Brooklyn Bridge but traffic was good that day so she made her actual debut at Beth Israel hospital in NYC.
+A third-generation actress on both sides of her family, Robin was born in a trunk.
+Actually, she was almost born in a taxi on the Brooklyn Bridge but traffic was good that day so she made her actual debut at Beth Israel hospital in New York City.
 Her parents, both professional actors, owned and ran legit theaters...

 Madeline Kahn was born Madeline Gail Wolfson on September 29, 1942 in Boston, Massachusetts, to Freda (Goldberg) and Bernard B. Wolfson, a garment manufacturer.
 She was of Russian Jewish descent.
 Madeline began her acting career in high school and went on to university where she trained as an opera singer and starred in several campus productions...